AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/global-navigation-overview.md

 ## Help menu

-The `Help` menu allows you to search for help with a specific task, find more information on using `the new Adobe Workfront experience`, view content related to the page you are currently on, or submit feedback about your experience.
+The `Help` menu allows you to search for help with a specific task, find more information on using the new Adobe Workfront experience, view content related to the page you are currently on, or submit feedback about your experience.

 To learn more about the Help menu, see [Access Adobe Workfront help](../../workfront-basics/navigate-workfront/workfront-navigation/access-workfront-help.md).